simonmichael/hledger/hledger/hledger.m4.md

 # Cost reporting

-In transactions where one commodity is exchanged for another, such as a currency conversion, or a stock purchase/sale, we can record the conversion rate / cost / sale price for clarity and to help with cost reporting.
+In transactions where one commodity is exchanged for another, such as a currency conversion, or a stock purchase/sale, the conversion rate / cost / selling price (we call them all "cost" for convenience) can be recorded, or inferred.
-(We say "cost" both when buying and when selling, for convenience.)

-## Cost reporting summary

-If you record costs in transactions, you can show costs in reports with the `-B`/`--cost` flag.
+Then hledger can convert amounts to cost at report time, with the `-B`/`--cost` flag ("B" is from Ledger's --basis/--cost flag).

-There are four ways to record costs; if you are unsure which to choose, pick number 2:
+There are four ways to record conversion transactions (if you are unsure which to choose, pick #2):

 1. You can record amounts of different commodities, leaving the cost implicit: